Instagram Marketing Strategy 101

 Perhaps your account was created to do more than one of these things, but having a clear goal in mind before you create each post will help your account stay focused on what you are ultimately trying to achieve.

-Your primary goal will inform your Instagram strategy.
+Your primary goal will inform your Instagram growth strategy.
 For instance, you may be trying to raise brand awareness with a larger budget; your strategy will then likely be to run ads that target a large net of relevant individuals to increase exposure to your brand.

 On the other hand, if your primary goal is to strengthen customer loyalty, your Instagram marketing strategy should likely include running some customer contests to increase engagement, as well as providing educational material (such as video tutorials and interactive posts linking to additional resources) to help your customers enhance their use of your products and/or services.